 Mr. Speaker, Nunavut is facing a housing crisis and there are no quick or easy solutions.
-Innovative projects such as the one that I have described today are crucial to making progress and I ask all members to join me in congratulating and supporting the municipality on its efforts.
+Innovative projects such as the one that I have described today are crucial to making progress, and I ask all members to join me in congratulating and supporting the municipality on its efforts.
 Thank you, Mr. Speaker.

 Speaker: Thank you.
-Just a reminder again to those in the media booth, please wear your masks.
+It's just a reminder again that those in the media booth, please wear your masks.
 Thank you.